 UMhlathuze Municipality has an LED Strategy adopted by Council together with the Fifth Generation IDP on 25 May 2022.
-The plan has been reviewed in response to the MEC comments on the Fifth Generation IDP 2022/2027.
-The review was done internally and the reviewed LED Strategy for 2023/204 was adopted by council together with the Final IDP Review 2023/2024 on 25 May 2023.
+The plan has been reviewed in response to the MEC comments on the 2024/2025 IDP.
+The LED Strategy review has been done in line with the IDP Review process for 2025/2026.
 The plan comes with clear timelines of projects and programs to be implemented within a period of five years.

-7.37 UMhlathuze's Economic Profile
+7.36 UMhlathuze's Economic Profile